-7.2 Solder joint reliability results
+7.2 Solder Joint Reliability Results

-NXP experimentally gathers board-level reliability data for a variety of packages.
-To get results from these experiments (including Weibull plots) contact the NXP sales team.
-Customers should interpret the NXP solder joint reliability data to see how well they meet the final application requirements.
+Freescale experimentally gathers board-level reliability data for a variety of packages.
+To get results from these experiments (including Weibull plots) contact the Freescale sales team.
+Customers should interpret the Freescale solder joint reliability data to see how well they meet the final application requirements.

-8 Thermal characteristics
+8 Thermal Characteristics

-8.1 General thermal performance
+8.1 General Thermal Performance

-Since the thermal performance of the package in the final application depends on a number of factors (i.e. board design, power dissipation of other components on the same board, ambient temperature), the thermal package properties provided by NXP should only serve as a guideline for the thermal application design.
-In applications where the thermal performance is considered to be critical, NXP recommends running application specific thermal calculations in the design phase to confirm the on-board thermal performance.
+Since the thermal performance of the package in the final application will depend on a number of factors (i.e. board design, power dissipation of other components on the same board, ambient temperature), the thermal package properties provided by Freescale should only serve as a guideline for the thermal application design.
+In applications where the thermal performance is considered to be critical, Freescale recommends to run application specific thermal calculations in the design phase to confirm the on-board thermal performance.

 Exposed pad packages may require the exposed pad to be connected to the PCB for thermal and/or electrical measurement.
 For optimized thermal performance, it is recommended to form a thermal pass into the PCB by connecting the exposed pad to the top and/or bottom and/or inner copper layers of the PCB.
-The PCB copper area and number of thermal vias connected to the exposed pad required to achieve the proper thermal performance on the PCB is application specific, and depends on the package power dissipation and the individual board properties (thermal resistance of the application PCB).
+The PCB copper area and number of thermal vias connected to the exposed pad required to achieve the proper thermal performance on the PCB is application specific and will depend on the package power dissipation and the individual board properties (thermal resistance of the application PCB).

-8.2 Package thermal characteristics
+8.2 Package Thermal Characteristics

 Junction temperature is a function of die size, on-chip power dissipation, package thermal resistance, mounting site (board) temperature, ambient temperature, air flow, power dissipation of other components on the board, and board thermal resistance.

 Additional factors that need be considered in PCB design and thermal rating of the final application amongst others are:

-- Thermal resistance of the PCB (thermal conductivity of PCB traces, number of thermal vias, thermal conductivity of thermal vias) - Quality and size of PCB solder joints (effective PCB pad size, potential solder voiding in the thermal path solder joints which may reduce the effective solder area)
+- Thermal resistance of the PCB (thermal conductivity of PCB traces, number of thermal vias, thermal conductivity of thermal vias) - Quality and size of PCB solder joints (effective PCB pad size, potential solder voiding in the thermal path solder joints that may reduce the effective solder area)